limegimlet/airbnb/README.md

 # Questions

-* What proportion of listings comply with the listings?
+* What proportion of listings comply with the requirements?
-* How effective have these additional measures been?
+* How effective have these additional measures been at reducing the number of short-term rentals?

 What I'd ultimately like to know, is whether it has improved the ability for locals to afford to rent or buy in Paris?